Bluvert

 Will send the audio file welcome.wav (-f) to any BT device in your neighbourhood.

-There is no timeout, so this file is send to any BT device exactly one time.
+There is no timeout so this file is send to any BT device exactly one time.

 * ./add-message.py -r 00:11:22:33:44:55 -f /tmp/backup-finished.txt

-Will send the text file backup-finished.txt exactly one time to BT adapter 00:11:22:33:44:55
+Will send the text file backup-finished.txt exactly one time to Bluetooth adapter 00:11:22:33:44:55

 * ./add-message.py -r 00:11:22:33:44:55 -f /tmp/backup-finished.txt -m